Introduction: Build Your Own Workshop

 hydraulic lime plaster is applied to the bales . it acts as a skin for strength and helps the building breath.

 Plastering is a lot of work .but, really gives the building a nice surface.
 I'm still plastering on the interior and this spring I hope to finish the exterior.
-Part 2 : Working with Hydraulic Lime Plaster
+Part 2 : Working with Hydraulic Lime Plaster is up.

 It shows in much more detail how to work with this most excellent material.